the peace destinations icon

 Bhutan’s royal family are deeply respected for their simple lifestyle and focus on the people’s happiness.
 When the fourth king handed power to his son in 2006, he did it peacefully — a rare act in modern politics.

 The fifth king, Jigme Khesar Namgyel Wangchuck, continues that legacy.
 He walks among the people, talks with farmers, and helps shape a modern yet peaceful Bhutan.
-His leadership shows that calm strength often comes from humility, not power.
+This kind of leadership answers another common question people ask: is Bhutan a good place to live?
+A country where leaders serve quietly rather than rule loudly usually is.

 5. A Thoughtful Approach to Tourism